LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 layout: post
 title:  "LPhy Extension Mechanism"
 author: Walter Xie
-date:   2021-07-16
+date:   2021-07-19
 categories: programming
 ---

 The LPhy extension mechanism uses the Service Provider Interface (SPI) with the Java Platform Module System (JPMS).
-But in this mechanism, every _Service Provider_ class that implements _SPI_ requires a zero argument constructor.
+In this mechanism, we invented a _Container_ class (in each Java module) used as the _Provider_ class, which declares all extended Java classes from LPhy module, and which implements _SPI_ defined in LPhy module.

-To avoid this complexity to create such a constructor for every extensible service, we invented a _Container_ class (in each Java module) used as the _Provider_ class, which lists all extended Java classes from Lphy.
+## Project structure

 The [LPhy repository](https://github.com/LinguaPhylo/linguaPhylo) contains two modules separated in two subfolder LPhy (containing core classes, such as parser, distributions, functions and data types)